Pathoschild/smapi-mod-dump/source/~theLion/WalkOfLife/README.md

 - **Lv5 - Fighter** - Damage +10%. +15 HP.
     - _Unchanged from vanilla._
 - **Lv10 - Brute** - Damage +15%. +25 HP.
 Build fury in combat, further increasing damage.
+    - **Fury:**
         - Damage bonus caps at +40%.
 If wielding a club the cap is 60%.
-Also gain up to 50% cooldown reduction to club smash attack.
+        - Additionally builds up to 50% cooldown reduction on club smash attack.
-    - **Undying Rage:** Doubles all damage bonuses.
+    - Unleash all pent-up fury to enter an **Undying Rage:** Doubles all damage bonuses.
 Immune to passing out.
-        - Doubles damage bonus from all sources, including profession, rings and enchantments.
+        - Doubled damage bonuses include all sources, such as professions, rings and enchantments.
 - **Lv10 - Bushwhacker** - +10% crit. chance.
-Crit. strikes are deadlier at low HP and build chance to poach an item on hit.
+Crit. strikes can poach items.
+Your blood cools in battle, increasing lethality of crit. strikes.
+    - Monsters can only be poached once.
+    - **Cold Blood:**
+        - Crit. power bonus caps at x3.
-    - Crit.
-Power increases up to x2 at 10% HP.
-Monsters can only be poached once.
-Also gain upto 50% cooldown reduction to dagger quick-stab attack.
+        - Additionally builds up to 50% cooldown reduction on dagger quick-stab attack.
-    - **Ambuscade:** Become invisible and untargetable.
-Back stabs cause lethal damage.
+    - Your cold blood masks your presence, allowing you to mount an **Ambuscade:** Become invisible and untargetable.
+Back stabs are deadly.
-		- Missing a back stab will cancel the status and reveal your position once again.
+		- Failing to assassinate an enemy will make them aware of your position, canceling the effect.
 - **Lv 5 - Rascal** - Slingshots deal up to 50% more damage from afar.
 60% chance to recover spent ammo.
+    - In Vanilla, slingshots are unable to hit enemies that are near the Farmer.
+As a way to improve slingshot combat, this mod also removes the grace period before a shot is allowed to deal damage.
+All professions are affected.
+    -_Bonus: holding [ModKey](#configs) will fire a trick shot, which is weaker but will bounce off walls._
-- **Lv10 - Desperado** - 35% ammo damage modifier.
-Ranged hits build chance to perform a double shot.
+- **Lv10 - Desperado** - Chance to fire a double shot, increasing at lower HP.
+Projectile power increases with built-up temerity.
+    - **Temerity:**
+        - Projectiles are fired with gradually increasing velocity.
+Higher velocity projectiles have several properties:
+            - Increased knockback (up to 1.5x).
+            - Chance to pierce through enemies (up to 25%).
+            - Increased hitbox, by affecting the air around them, damaging nearby enemies even if they miss (up to 50% on either side).
-    - Better ammo will gain a much higher damage bonus.
-Also reduce slingshot pull-back time by up to 50% (requires hold-to-charge mode).
+        - Additionally builds slingshot pull-back time reduction up to 50% (requires hold-to-charge mode).
-    - **Death Blossom:** Enable auto-reload.
-Fire in eight directions at once.
+    - Your temerity culminates in one final desperate **Death Blossom:** Enables auto-reload.
+Fire eight shots around you at once.
-- **Lv10 - Slimed Piper** - Slimes damage other enemies.
-Slime drops improve for every Slime raised on the farm.
-Increase spawned Slimes in dungeons.
+- **Lv10 - Slimed Piper** - Slimes damage other enemies and drop more items the more Slimes are raised on the farm.
+Gathered eubstance attracts more Slimes in dungeons.
     - Slimes cannot damage flying enemies.
-    - Each Slime raised on the farm, either in a hutch or outside, increase the chance for Slimes to drop additional items.
+    - Each Slime raised on the farm, either in a hutch or outside, increases the chance for Slimes to drop additional items.
-    - Every dungeon floor can spawn up to 11 additional Slimes, based on the Super Mode meter.
+    - Pipers are immune to the Slimed debuff.
-    - The Piper will recover 1 HP on contact with Slimes. **This does not negate Slime damage.
+    - Pipers recover 1 HP on contact with Slimes. **This does not negate Slime damage.
 A Slime Charmer ring is still required.**
+    - **Eubstance:**
+        - Every dungeon floor can spawn up to 11 additional Slimes.
+        - Additionally increases the attack frequency of Slimes up to +15%.
+    - Spread all gathered Eubstance to nearby Slimes, allowing them to enter a state of **Superfluidity:** Engorge and empower nearby Slimes.
+        - Causes Slimes to grow up to twice their size and gain a proportional damage boost.
+        - Healed amount reflects the Slime's actual damage.
-    - **Superfluidity:** Cause Slimes to grow up to twice their size.
-Large enough Slimes break into smaller Slimes when defeated.
+        - Large enough Slimes can hit flying enemies, and break into smaller Slimes if defeated.
         - Low chance to convert Slimes to a special variant.
 If "Prismatic Jelly" special order is active, low chance to convert Slimes to prismatic variant.
-        - Giant Slimes can hit flying enemies.
-        - Also increases healed amount based on the Slime's actual damage.

-## Console Commands

-The mod provides the following console commands, which you can enter in the SMAPI console for testing, checking or cheating:

-- **player_checkprofessions** - List the player's current professions.
-- **player_addprofessions** - Add the specified professions to the local player.
-- **player_resetprofessions** - Reset all skills and professions for the local player.
-- **player_setultmeter** - Set the super mode meter to the desired value.
-- **player_readyult** - Max-out the super mode meter.
-- **player_maxanimalfriendship** - Max-out the friendship of all owned animals, which affects their sale value as Breeder.
-- **player_maxanimalmood** - Max-out the mood of all owned animals, which affects production frequency as Producer.
-- **player_getfishaudit** - Check your fishing progress and bonus fish value as Angler.
-- **wol_checkdata** - Check current value of all mod data fields (ItemsForaged, MineralsCollected, ProspectorStreak, ScavengerStreak, WaterTrashCollectedThisSeason, ActiveTaxBonusPercent.
-- **wol_setitemsforaged** - Set a new value for ItemsForaged field, which determines the quality of items foraged as Ecologist.
-- **wol_setmineralscollected** - Set a new value for MineralsCollected field, which determines the quality of minerals mines as Gemologist.
-- **wol_setprospectorstreak** - Set a new value for ProspectorStreak field.
-- **wol_setscavengerstreak** - Set a new value for ScavengerStreak field.
-- **wol_settrashcollected** - Set a new value for WaterTrashCollectedThisSeason field, which determines your tax bracket the following season as Conservationist.
-- **wol_checkevents** - List currently subscribed mod events (for debugging).

 ## Compatbility